 “Not yet,” Patryk agreed.
 “It’s a hole that’s been eating at me for years.
 Nothing on the market but replicas and fakes.
 Even the black market!
 Can you believe that?"

-After an hour of laborious trudging they entered a low, unassuming ravine between two slopes, and Waceera finally came to a halt.
+After seeming hours of trudging they entered a low, unassuming ravine between two slopes.
+Waceera finally came to a halt.

 “Here,” she said, turning and looking him over.
-She tutted quietly.
-“You’re covered in dust, that’s no good.
+She tutted.
+“You’re covered in dust.
 Could get in the joints of your suit, make a leak.”

-Waceera removed a magnetic wand and played it over him, disarming the static that made the Lunar regolith cling to him.
+Waceera unclipped a magnetic wand from her belt and played it over him, diffusing the static that made the Lunar regolith cling to him.

-“Not trick.
-Look, in the dark there,” she said, pointing.
+“Not a trick.
+Look, in the dark there,” she pointed with her free hand.

 Patryk followed her finger up to a jagged promontory standing over the gully.
-Shadows on Luna were sharp-edged and solid, but the dark beneath this boulder gave the impression of a black hole, a gaping maw set to swallow him and his Lunan guide.
+Shadows on Luna were sharp-edged and solid; he squinted against the bright Sun.

-Continuing to examine it, he saw what Waceera was directing him to: there was indeed an opening, tall and narrow as a man, which he somehow had not seen in the concealing gloom.
+Continuing to squint, he finally saw what Waceera was directing him to: an opening, tall and narrow as a man, which he had missed in the gloom.

 “What is it?” he asked.
 “A lava tube?”

 His guide shook her head.
 “Don’t know.
 Funny sort of lava tube, if it is.
 But what’s inside is more interesting.
 Better effect if I don't spoil it for you.”
-She handed him a flashlight, taking one herself and ascending to the slender aperture.
-Patryk lagged despite his excitement, taking a moment to gather himself before following.
+She took her flashlight from her bag and started for the slender aperture.
+He went after her as best he could, rummaging for his own light.

-“It’s a squeeze,” Waceera warned, tossing her satchel into the crevice and sliding after it.
+“It’s tight,” she warned, tossing her satchel into the crevice and sliding after it.
 “Careful not to knick your suit on anything.”

-“I’m not completely incompetent,” Patryk replied, waiting for her to pass through.
-“And this isn't my first airless world.
-I’ve been around the System a few times.”
+“I’m not completely incompetent.
+This isn't my first airless world, I’ve been around the System a few times.”

 “Oo, big fancy Earther.”
 Her voice came out of the black.
 “You’re good, come on.”

 Patryk lobbed his bag after her.
-“You want my money or no?”
+“You want the other half of your money, or no?”

-Patrick inched through the claustrophobic mouth, holding his light before him to avoid tripping on the rugged floor.
-The passage went further than he expected, cutting into the hillside, and finally he emerged into a wider, tubular cavern.
+Patryk inched slowly through the claustrophobic mouth to avoid tripping on the rugged floor.
+The squeeze lasted longer than he expected, cutting deep into the hillside, but finally he emerged into a wider, tubular cavern.

-Waceera was waiting for him, playing her light over smooth, obsidian walls cut in wavy, undulating segments as if by a colossal earthworm.
-Twisting nautilus patterns adorned every surface, half-obscured by ageless dust, and the only sign of life was a mess of footprints - presumably left by Waceera’s previous sojourn into that twisting corridor.
+Waceera was waiting for him.
+She shined her light over smooth, obsidian walls cut in wavy, undulating segments as if by a colossal earthworm.
+Twisting nautilus patterns adorned every surface, half-obscured by ageless dust, and the stone-strewn regolith was disturbed by a mess of bootprints - presumably left by her previous sojourn into that hidden corridor.

-“Follow,” she ordered, cutting a path through darkness that seemed to retreat with reluctance, as if begrudged to vacate for even a moment the realm which it had ruled unchallenged for countless millennia.
-The tunnel split and split again, bifurcating like the channels of a long forgotten subterranean river, which it may have been - Patryk was no geologist.
-He doubted, though, that a river could cut such smooth, ebony passages as these.
+“This way,” she ordered, cutting a path through darkness that seemed to retreat with reluctance, begrudged to give up for even a moment the realm where it had ruled unchallenged for millennia.
+The tunnel split and split again, bifurcating like the channels of a subterranean river, which it may have been - Patryk was no geologist.
+He doubted, though, that a river could cut such bizarre passages as these.

-They trudged through those blind, winding tunnels for what felt like an age.
-Patryk became absorbed in examining the designs on the tunnel walls, endeavoring to determine if they were artificial or if perhaps they had been formed by some mysterious natural process.
+They trudged through winding tunnels for what felt like ages.
+Patryk tried to determine if the designs on the tunnel walls were artificial or if they’d been formed by some mysterious natural process.
 If they were ‘moonman’ made, they were a find all on their own.

 “Close one,” his chaperone muttered, shining her light over the edge.

 “Thank God for you.”
 Patryk exhaled.
-“I would've fallen, if you hadn't stopped me!”
+“I never would've seen it!”

 “I thought the drop-off was further down.
 Didn’t expect it yet.”

-Patryk stared down into the abyss, unable to see the bottom.
+Patryk edged forward.
+The abyss didn’t appear to have a bottom.
 “We must be making good time.
-Makes sense you’d be faster, your second time around.”
+This is your second time around.”

 “Makes sense.”
 Waceera assented.
-She dropped her bag and removed her spelunking gear.
+She set her bag down and pulled out her spelunking gear.
 “We’ll need these.”

-“Have you explored all this?” he asked as they strapped on their climbing harnesses, Waceera helping him fasten his tightly.
+“Have you explored this whole thing?” he asked as she strapped on her climbing harness, then got busy helping him with his.

-Waceera directed her flashlight at the floor behind them.
+flashlight at the floor behind them.
 “Following my tracks,” she said.
-“Footprints last, remember?
-Also simple to find your way back.”

-“Right,” Patryk nodded, casting his light on the double sets of footprints.
+“Right, right.”
+Patryk cast his light on the double sets of prints.
 “And how did you find it in the first place?
-It’s pretty well hidden.”
+It’s pretty out of the way.”

 “Accident.
 I was prospecting.”